-HT 512 Church History II: From the end of the Protestant Reformation to the A study of the major persons, events, movements and conflicts arising from response to the Reformation of Christianity through to the modern era.
-A presentation and defense of the distinctive teachings of Baptist churches, together with an examination of the development of Baptist thought and practice in England and America.
+HT 511 Church History I: From the beginning of the Christian Church to the Protestant Reformation......3 hours credit A study of the major persons, events, movements and conflicts arising from the introduction of Christianity in the first century through the end of the 16th century.
+HT 512 Church History II: From the end of the Protestant Reformation to the Present......3 hours credit A study of the major persons, events, movements and conflicts arising from response to the Reformation of Christianity through to the modern era.
+HT 601 Baptist History......2 hours credit A presentation and defense of the distinctive teachings of Baptist churches, together with an examination of the development of Baptist thought and practice in England and America.
 Particular attention will be paid to issues such as Baptist successionism, qualifications for church membership, the number and nature of church offices, biblical church government and discipline, and the relationship between churches and the state.
 The course will include discussion of developments among Baptists during the 21st century.
 This course may be credited to Systematic Theology.
 Elective Courses Elective offerings for a given semester are subject to change without advance notice.
-HT 521 History of Missions......2 hours credit A survey of the modern missionary movement from its inception in the apostolic era through to the beginning of the 21st century.
+A survey of the modern missionary movement from its inception in the apostolic era through to the beginning of the 21st century.
 Special emphasis will be given to the devolving concept of missions that resulted from the rise of theological liberalism.
 HT 521 and ME 521 are equivalent courses.
 A survey of the theological transition that occurred in the aftermath of the Reformation under the influence of the Enlightenment and the Age of Reason.
 Deism and German Pietism will be included, as well as the rise of German and American Liberalism.
 The class will be primarily concerned with the 18th and 19th centuries and will include reading in the primary sources.
 The focus will generally be narrowed to European and American theology.
-HT 600 Historical Theology......2 hours credit An introduction to the theory and practice of historical theology as well as the most significant doctrinal discussions in church history.
+An introduction to the theory and practice of historical theology as well as the most significant doctrinal discussions in church history.
 Attention will be given to major methodological and theological issues within historical-theological studies, including the history of historical theology, the nature and place of tradition, and the development of doctrine.
 A significant portion of the course will be diachronic explorations of core doctrines of Christian theology.
-HT 722 Medieval Theology......2 hours credit A course designed to explore the theology of a particular medieval theologian through an examination of his own writings and to expose the student to the secondary literature in the field.
-This course may be credited to Systematic Theology.